 The Board of Directors of the Company has established an Executive Committee, Audit Committee, Compensation Committee and Nominating Committee.
-The Executive Committee (along with Ms. Smithart, comprised of Messrs.
-Brinker, McDougall, Ford and Cardwell) has authority to act for the Board on most matters during the intervals between Board meetings.
+The Executive Committee (currently comprised of Messrs.
+Brinker, McDougall, Evans, Haggar and Staubach) met three (3) times during the fiscal year and has authority to act for the Board on most matters during the intervals between Board meetings.

 All of the members of the Audit and Compensation Committees are directors independent of management who are not and never have been officers or employees of the Company.
-The Audit Committee is currently comprised of Ms. Evans and Messrs.
-Haggar and Regas and the Committee met once during the fiscal year.
+The Audit Committee is currently comprised of Messrs.
+Haggar, Harris, Humphries and Oesterreicher and the Committee met one (1) time during the fiscal year.
 Included among the functions performed by the Audit Committee are: the review with independent auditors of the scope of the audit and the results of the annual audit by the independent auditors; consideration and recommendation to the Board of the selection of the independent auditors for the next year; the review with management and the independent auditors of the annual financial statements of the Company; and the review of the scope and adequacy of internal audit activities.

 The Compensation Committee is currently comprised of Messrs.
-Evans, Hunt, Harris and Staubach and it met three (3) times during the fiscal year.
-Functions performed by the Compensation Committee include: ensuring the effectiveness of senior management and management continuity, ensuring the reasonableness and appropriateness of senior management compensation arrangements and levels, the adoption, amendment and administration of stockbased incentive plans (subject to shareholder approval where required), management of the various stock option plans of the Company, approval of the total number of available shares to be used each year in stock-based plans, approval of the adoption and amendment of significant compensation plans and approval of all compensation actions for officers, particularly at and above the level of executive vice president.
+Evans, Harris, Hunt and Staubach and it met five (5) times during the fiscal year.
+Functions performed by the Compensation Committee include: ensuring the effectiveness of senior management and management continuity, ensuring the reasonableness and appropriateness of senior management compensation arrangements and levels, the adoption, amendment and administration of stock-based incentive plans (subject to shareholder approval where required), management of the various stock option plans of the Company, approval of the total number of available shares to be used each year in stock-based plans, approval of the adoption and amendment of significant compensation plans and approval of all compensation actions for officers, particularly at and above the level of executive vice president.
 The specific nature of the Committee's responsibilities as it relates to executive officers are set forth below under "Report of the Compensation Committee."

-The purpose of the Nominating Committee, created in September 1993, is to recommend to the Board of Directors potential non-employee members to be added as new or replacement members to the Board of Directors.
-The Nominating Committee met once during the fiscal year and is composed of Messrs.
-Brinker, Evans, Hunt, McDougall and Staubach and Ms. Smithart and Ms. Evans.
+The purpose of the Nominating Committee is to recommend to the Board of Directors potential non-employee members to be added as new or replacement members to the Board of Directors.
+The Nominating Committee met one (1) time during the fiscal year and is composed of Messrs.
+Brinker, Evans, McDougall, and Oesterreicher and Mrs. Evans.